 Your help will allow the Society of Jesus to preserve, catalogue and share its historical resources with patrons from around the world.

 To learn more about the Jesuit Archives & Research Center, email UCSAdvancement@Jesuits.org or call 800-325-9924.

 The new archive is so much more than a storage vault.
-It will be a research center, a meeting space and an educational facility with exhibition areas for the public.
-The facility will play an essential role in encouraging ongoing scholarship and education about history and will help meet the challenge of housing and administering the vast collection.
+It will be a research center, a meeting space and an educational facility, with exhibition areas for the public.
+It will play an essential role in encouraging ongoing scholarship and education and will help meet the challenge of housing and administering the vast collection.

 The Ignatian Spirituality Program of Denver offers Ignatian group retreats, individual spiritual direction, the Spiritual Exercises in Everyday Life, and trains spiritual directors and guides of the Spiritual Exercises.